thomaswilley/tide.sh/README.md

 # tide.sh
-tide.sh: ship docker/compose apps to production on digital ocean
+__ship docker/compose apps to production on digital ocean__

+tide.sh aims to make dockerized applications easy to deploy to a single remote on digitalocean.

-This is beta software currently.
-Tt does work and there are production deployments using it.
+While tide.sh works and there are production deployments using it, it should be considered pre-release.

 # why tide.sh exists